setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Is any valid CSS color value.
 It defines the color of the circle legend.
-You will have to use **[`legendClass`](#legendClass)** if you want to apply more specific styles
+You will have to use **[`legendClass`](#legendClass)** if you want to apply more specific styles.

 <br>

 - ### `legendClass`

-Adds class to the circles legend to give you the possibility to style it
+Adds class to the circles legend to give you the possibility to style it.

 <br>